Chronic Obstructive Pulmonary Disease (COPD)

 Relax as much as possible and try to avoid stress, as it can make your symptoms worse.
 Make sure you get a good night's sleep whenever possible too, as it may help boost your energy levels.

 Breathe yourself better

-Practising certain breathing exercises may help to reduce breathlessness if you practise them every day (such exercises are taught as part of pulmonary rehabilitation).
-Try these examples as recommended by the British Lung Foundation:
+Practising certain breathing exercises may help to reduce breathlessness if you do them every day (such exercises are taught as part of pulmonary rehabilitation).
+Try these:

 Sit comfortably and relax your shoulders, arms and hands.
 Breathe in gently through your nose and out through your nose and mouth.
 Try to feel relaxed and calm each time you breathe out.